OpenDevProjectsGroup/JS-Validator/readme.md

 	<li><strong>email: </strong>Field must be a valid email address</li>
 	<li><strong>min_INT:</strong>Number of characters must be at least <code>INT</code>.
 Replace <code>INT</code> with any whole number. </li>
 	<li><strong>max_INT: </strong>Opposite of the one above. </li>
+	<li><strong>sameAs_PROP: </strong>Ensures that two values are the same.
+Could be used for password comparision.
+Change "PROP" to a property name.
 </ul>

 <h3> Adding Custom Rules </h3>